-Each language class in these hierarchies has independently motivated, converging characterizations and is claimed to correspond to specific, fundamental cognitive capabilities (Rogers and Pullum, to appear; Rogers and Hauser, 2010).
-Here I provide an informal treatment.
+Each language class in these hierarchies has independently motivated, converging characterizations and is claimed to correspond to specific, fundamental cognitive capabilities (Rogers and Hauser 2010; Rogers and Pullum forthcoming).
+Here, I provide an informal treatment.

 Languages along the local branch only make distinctions on the basis of contiguous subsequences (up to some length k, known as k-factors).
-For example, the 2-factors of $\{\rtimes\}abcd\{\ltimes\}$ are $\{\{\rtimes\}a, ab, bc, cd, d\{\ltimes\}\}$ ($\{\rtimes\}and\{\kappa\}$ and $\{\ltimes\}$ are the left and right word boundaries, respectively).
-Grammars of STRICTLY K-LOCAL (SL_k) languages can be thought of as sets of prohibited k-factors and the words belonging to the language of the grammar are all and only those words which do not contain any of those k-factors.5 For example, the grammar $\{ab\}$ generates the language that contains all words with no contiguous ab sequence.
-Grammars of LOCALLY K-TESTABLE (LT_k) languages can be thought of as sets of sets of prohibited k-factors and the grammar are those words whose set of k-factors is not the same as any of the prohibited sets in the grammar.
-For example, the LT2 grammar $\{\{\{\bowtie\}a, ab, bc, c\{\ltimes\}\}\}$ generates the language that contains all words except those with exactly the set of k-factors $\{\rtimes\}a, ab, bc, and c\{\ltimes\}$, i.e. all words but abc (so abcd is part of the language).
+For example, the 2-factors of $\rtimes abcd \ltimes$ are $\{\rtimes a, ab, bc, cd, d \ltimes\}$ ( $\rtimes$ and $\ltimes$ are the left and right word boundaries, respectively).
+Grammars of STRICTLY K-LOCAL (SLk) languages can be thought of as sets of prohibited k-factors and the words belonging to the language of the grammar are all and only those words which do not contain any of those k-factors.
+For example, the grammar $\{ab\}$ generates the language that contains all words with no contiguous ab sequence.
+Grammars of